Pumpkin, Kumara and Lime Soup

 Makes 8-10 large bowls

-2 large kumara, peeled and cubed (approx 350g)
+2 large kumara (or sweet potato), peeled and cubed (approx 350g)

-- 1 onion, finely chopped
+1 onion, finely chopped

 2-3 chillies, finely chopped (quantity and seeds dependent on your heat preference)

-- 1 tin coconut milk (400mls)
+1 tin coconut milk (400ml)

 2 large handfuls of coriander, finely chopped

 150g cashew nuts, roughly chopped.

 2. Meanwhile, add the onion and chillies to a frying pan and fry until the onion becomes translucent – then add this to the pot containing the pumpkin.

-- 4. Once the pumpkin and kumara pieces are cooked through remove from the heat and discard the lime pieces.
+4. Once the pumpkin and kumara pieces are cooked through remove from the heat and discard the lime pieces.

-- 5. Blend the mixture until smooth (I used a stick blender)
+5. Blend the mixture until smooth (I used a stick blender).

 6. Add the tin of coconut milk and put back on the heat for a few minutes until the soup is simmering lightly.
 Stir well to ensure the coconut milk is mixed through thoroughly.

-7. Remove from the heat, and serve; with a large amount of coriander, chopped cashew nuts and lime juice to garnish.
+7. Remove from the heat, and serve; Garnish with coriander, chopped cashew nuts and lime juice.